jeminsong/jeminsong.github.io/index.md

   This was my favorite lab, because I learned how to play blackjack and code the game.
 I managed to master if statements and variable declaration.

 * Lab 08 Part-1
   This became my favorite lab as well.
-I managed to master arguments and somewhat understand if/else statements.
+I managed to master arguments and somewhat understand if statements.
 Thus, by doing this lab I managed to create myself a             sandwich and savor it, all through newfound knowledge.
+Additionally, I mastered how to use strings.